While changing a wheel on a car does need to be done properly, it isn’t hard if you know the basics of tyre changing:

 Level, flat ground

-You should only ever try and change a wheel when the ground is flat and level, even if it means driving slowly forward a few metres on a flat tyre.
+You should only ever try and change a car's wheel when the ground is flat and level, even if it means driving slowly forward a few metres on a flat tyre.
 It’s far better to ruin a tyre than have a car fall on you because it isn’t stable.

 Once you’ve stopped, apply your car’s hazard warning lights to warn other motorists and stand your warning triangle on the road at least 45 metres from your car if you consider that another warning is necessary.